-LexinFinTech Holdings Ltd. (Nasdaq: LX), the consumer finance company based in Shenzhen, announced on Wednesday that it has entered into a private convertible notes agreement with PAG, the Asian private equity firm, for $300 million.
+LexinFinTech Holdings Ltd.,(Nasdaq: LX) the consumer finance company based in Shenzhen, announced it entered a private convertible notes agreement with PAG, the Asian private equity firm, for $300 million on Wednesday.

-"PAG has a strong commitment to and deep understanding of China's financial services industry, and we have a demonstrated track record of seeking out and engaging with the industry's leading companies," Weijian Shan, the chairman and chief executive officer of PAG, said in a statement today according to Lexin.
+"PAG has a strong commitment to and deep understanding of China's financial services industry, and we have a demonstrated track record of seeking out and engaging with the industry's leading companies," Weijian Shan, the chairman and chief executive officer of PAG said in a statement today according to Lexin.
 "Lexin has an unparalleled platform for meeting young consumers' credit needs while strictly controlling and minimizing credit risks, which makes it unique, and we are looking forward to supporting the company as it embarks on its next stage of growth."